Stan Smith (criminal): Religion

 Smith turned his life around in his later years, becoming a devout Christian in 2003 as he began to regularly attend the Evangel Bible Church at Putney as well as joining bible groups and attending to other religious gatherings.
 In contrast to his former life of violence and criminality, Smith would devote time to feeding underprivileged people in his area and sharing his religious beliefs.
 According to friends confirmed by private investigator, Rex Beaver, Stanley was running legitimate businesses as he continued to live a life of a Christian in his later years.

 Death

 Stan Smith died in 2010 in his Gladesville home at the age of 72 in 2010.
-He survived by his wife, Marylin and son, Hayden.
+He was survived by his wife, Marilyn and son, Hayden.